|Press Here by Hervé Tullet|

 Oh, and if you want to make your own mini Press Here book at home with some other activities... well, just click here for the PDF!

-Press Here is available from bookstores in the US, Canada, UK and Germany:
+Press Here is available from bookstores in the US and other countries: